tuyuanJoy/ContourLine-FillThePlots/README.md

 # ContourLine-FillThePlots
-It's a project from course Java 2D3D.
 The algorithm is implemented to draw contour lines and fill the contour plots with JAVA 2D API for give vtk data.

 ## Read Data
 In this project, data-set format is [vtk](https://vtk.org/).
 However, vtk java API is not used.